The engine_glmnet engine does not support priors in a

 coefficients, which constrain them to a certain range.
 By default those

-ranges are set to -Inf
+ranges are set to -Inf and Inf respectively, but can be reset

-to a specific value range by altering "lims"
+to a specific value range by altering "lims" (see examples).

 For a regularized regression that supports a few more options on the priors,

-check out the Bayesian engine_breg
+check out the Bayesian engine_breg.

 Arguments